pysat/pysat/docs/tutorial_iteration.rst

        print(out_str.format(max=vefi['dB_mer'].max(),
                             units=vefi.meta['dB_mer', 'units']))

-Each loop of the python for iteration initiates a vefi.load() for the next date, starting with the first available date.
+Each iteration of the "for" loop initiates a vefi.load() for the next date, starting with the first available date.
 By default the instrument instance will iterate over all available data.
 To control the range, set the instrument bounds,